Great People. Great Golf. Great Memories.

 Competitive & Non-Competitive Golf

 On one side of Bob Swanson’s boyhood home in Springfield, New Jersey, was a commercial nursery.
 Bob’s father, Swedish immigrant John Swanson, worked at the nursery to support his son and his eight other children.
 On the other side was Baltusrol Golf Club.
 It was here at Baltusrol, as a caddy, that Bob began his lifelong love affair with the game of golf.

 Bob, who passed away in 2008 at the young age of 85, worked as a caddy at the famous Baltusrol as a youngster and there picked up the fundamentals.
-He later played golf in the military, as a college student on the GI bill, and throughout his career as a Civil Engineer, eventually improving to a scratch handicap.
+He later played golf in the military, as a college student on the GI bill, and throughout his career as a civil engineer, eventually improving to a scratch handicap.

 After a career as a first-grade teacher, Bob Swanson’s daughter Cynthia joined the SGA staff in 1982 and is still bringing her own Southern style of friendliness and hospitality to the tournaments.
 Cynthia’s daughter Catherine began working with SGA in 1999 and is proud to continue her grandfather’s legacy.
-Office manager Sharon Saunders has been with the staff since 1986 and is a favorite of the members for her helpfulness and professionalism.

 ”Bob, as I called my grandfather, always tried to be the best in everything.
 We work to make the SGA the best in every way in his memory.” says Catherine.
 “Somehow we seem to attract the finest, most interesting, outgoing people to SGA, and they attract other people much like themselves.
 It is a great honor for me to work with our wonderful members.”